Roahhh/main/docs/UserGuide.md

 Relative date   | today, tmr, next wed

  > It is possible to specify the year before or after the month-day pair in the first 3 formats (e.g. 1/23/2016 or 2016 1 Oct)
- > The day of the week refers to the next week.
+ > The day of the week refers to the following week.
 For example, today is Sunday (30 Oct).
 Agendum will interpret Wednesday and Sunday as 2 Nov and 6 Nov respectively (a week from now).

 *Time Format*
 Time Format           | Example(s)